SanPen/GridCal/doc/md_source/user_interface.md

 ## Tabular editor

 Sometimes is far more practical to edit the objects in bulk.
-For that, GridCal features the tabular view of the objects.
+For that, VeraGrid features the tabular view of the objects.
 All the static properties of the objects can be edited here.
 For the properties with time series we have the "time events" tab.